Posted byon under

 If this statement does not give you any errors you can congratulate yourself, as Flask is installed and ready to be used.

-Note that the above installation commands does not specify which version of Flask you want to install.
+Note that the above installation commands do not specify which version of Flask you want to install.
 The default when no version is specified is to install the latest version available in the package repository.
-This tutorial can be followed with Flask versions 1 and 2.
-The above command will install the latest 2.x version.
-If for any reason you prefer to follow this tutorial on a 1.x release of Flask, you can use the following command to install the latest 1.x version:
+This tutorial is designed for version 3 of Flask, but should also work with version 2.
+The above command will install the latest 3.x version, which should be appropriate for most users.
+If for any reason you prefer to follow this tutorial on a 2.x release of Flask, you can use the following command to install the latest 1.x version:

 A "Hello, World" Flask Application

-If you go to the Flask website, you are welcomed with a very simple example application that has just five lines of code.
+If you go to the Flask's quick start page, you are welcomed with a very simple example application that has just five lines of code.
 Instead of repeating that trivial example, I'm going to show you a slightly more elaborate one that will give you a good base structure for writing larger applications.

 Let's create a package called